QGIS and ArcView 3

 Make sure you load the extensions mentioned at the beginning of the tutorial (network analyst and point and polyline tools).

 By using the points and polyline extension (can you find it on ESRI’s ArcScritps web page http://arcscripts.esri.com?), we can fix situations whereby you may need to have points fall on lines in another layer.
 We are using this extension to help out the network analyst extension, but it can be applied in many other situations (i.e. number of postal codes per distance along a line).

-Select snap points to polylines from the P/PL – Tools and follow the wizard to snap the starts layers to the bcrteclip layer.
+Select snap points to polylines from the P/PL – Tools and follow the wizard to snap the starts layers to the roads layer.
 You can use infinite (default) as the fuzzy tolerance, but really you should choose a better distance (why is that?).
 What are the “Display Units” of this View, and how can you change them?
-Do not worry about virtually adding vertices to the line layer, but You should select ID as an attribute to carry over to the newly created point layer shape file – why would we not include the lons and lats?.
-Save the shape file in a directory called network_tut.
-Repeat this procedure for the stops layer.
+Do not worry about virtually adding vertices to the line layer, but You should select ID as an attribute to carry over to the newly created point layer shape file.

-Make the bcrteclip layer active and click on find best route under the network pulldown.
+Make the roads layer active and click on find best route under the network menu.
 You should now get a route 1 panel and a layer called route 1 in the table on contents.
 In the route 1 control panel click on load stops and load in either the newly snapped layers.
 You can also place starting nodes (points) manually by using the location button.

 Click on the icon in the top right of the panel –> then routes will be calculated.
 Once complete, you will have a routes to play with.
 If you open the attribute table, you can select the different routes.